Help Desk vs. Service Desk vs. ITSM: What Are the Differences?

 If we compare these functions, we can see that there is a series of important distinctions and differences between them.

-IT Help Desk
+IT Help Desk vs. Service Desk

 On one level, the IT help desk is a reactive operational IT function:

-• Processing support tickets
+• Process support tickets

 Help desks solve relatively small IT problems, trouble-shooting and providing a basic set of self-help tools and guidelines.

-On the next level, the IT service desk offers a more extensive range of proactive IT support.
-Service desks fix problems when they come in, but at the same time, they aim to ensure these IT problems don't exist in the first place.
-Service desks are more strategic than help desks.
+• Fix problems when they come in, but at the same time, they aim to ensure these IT problems don't exist in the first place.

 Are you looking for the right kind of cost-effective, cloud-based IT software that will transform your IT Help Desk, Service Desk, or IT Service Management team's performance and adherence to business goals and KPIs?